 Consequences of DUI / DWI Offenses

 The typical sentence for a first-time offender is up to one year in jail, license suspension, a fine up to $1,000, 40 hours of community service, a DUI education course and probation.
 If this is a second offense the typical penalty can include up to one year in jail, license suspension for three years, a fine up to $1,000, a DUI education course or substance abuse treatment, 40 hours of community service, probation, and possibly an IID (Ignition Interlock Device).
 A third offense can mean one year of incarceration, up to five years of license suspension, a fine no less than $1,000 and no more than $5,000, a DUI course or substance abuse treatment, 40 hours of community service, probation, and a high possibility of a mandated IID.
-At a fourth offense the crime is elevated to a felony.
+For a fourth offense, the crime is elevated to a felony.
 This means a fine of $5,000 and one to five years prison.

 An IID (Ignition Interlock Device) is a device that is implanted inside your car, wired into the dash or another interior location, of which will act as a breathalyzer.
 The ignition will not start unless you blow into it to prove your BAC level is safe and legal.